programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 clustered_df = label_clusters(projected, clusterings, ddc_level=ddc_level)
 ```

-In this case this automated approach yields more than one cluster with the same dominant DDC, not least because none of these DDCs has much detail below the second level: History dominates in six clusters each, Linguistics in three, and Philosophy in two.
+In this case, this automated approach yields more than one cluster with the same dominant DDC, not least because none of these DDCs has much detail below the second level: History dominates in six clusters each, Linguistics in three, and Philosophy in two.
 The word clouds give a *sense* of how these clusters differ in terms of their content.
 The results are quite compelling, with each cluster seeming to relate to a thematically distinct area of research within the overarching discipline or domain.

 Hierarchical clustering allows for unbalanced clusters to emerge more naturally from the data even where it's difficult to see clear 'breaks' in the semantic space.
 History Cluster 6 is significantly larger than the other five clusters in that group, but it remains quite straightforward to conceive of how that cluster's vocabulary differs from the others.
-In this, we think the Hierarchical Clustering delivers improved results over more commonly-used techniques such as *k*-means, which performs especially poorly on data with non-linear *structure*.
+In this light,  the Hierarchical Clustering delivers improved results over more commonly-used techniques such as *k*-means, which performs especially poorly on data with non-linear *structure*.

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-9.png" alt="TF/IDF Wordclouds for the 'optimal' eleven clusters found in the data; these have been given a name based on the dominant DDC3 group." caption="Figure 9.
 TF/IDF word clouds for 11-cluster classification (name from dominant DDC3 group)" %}

 Of course, Hierarchical Clustering is just one technique amongst many, and it's certain that other algorithmic approaches will perform better — or worse — depending on the context and application.
-We've advanced an analytical reason for using HAC that is rooted in our conceptualisation of the 'semantic space' of doctoral research but if, for instance, you were seeking to identify disciplinary cores and to distinguish these from more peripheral/interdisciplinary work then something like DBSCAN or OPTICS might be a better choice.
+We've advanced an analytical reason for using this technique, rooted in our conceptualisation of the 'semantic space' of doctoral research.
+If, for instance, you were seeking to identify disciplinary cores and to distinguish these from more peripheral/interdisciplinary work, then something like DBSCAN or OPTICS might be a better choice.
 It all depends on what you want to know!

-The code for doing this word cloud flexibly is a bit more complicated since we need to know how many plots we're going to produce and then have to allocate them to a grid of `nrows` by `ncols`:
+The code for doing this word cloud flexibly is a bit more complicated since you need to know how many plots you're going to produce, and then you have to allocate them to a grid of `nrows` by `ncols`:

 ```python
 nplots = len(clustered_df[f'Cluster_Name_{num_clusters}'].unique())